leonuz/leonuz.github.io/_posts/2022-06-06-Jasons-Web-Tarot-2.markdown

 image: /bcactf22/logo.png
 ---
 <p class="intro"><span class="dropcap">B</span>CACTF 2022 <a href="https://www.linkedin.com/company/ctf-cafe/">CTF Cafe</a>) took place on June 3 to 6, 2022.
 It was 72 hours of challenges and exceptional support from the organizers.
-We chose this WEB challenge for the writeup because its a .</p>
+We chose this WEB challenge for the writeup because it's a very good practical example of why it is necessary to use a good shared-key in all applications.</p>

 #### Challenge Description: